kslong/kred/README.md

 Creating a command file and commenting out the sections that one has completed is a sensible approch to precesing.

-Note that the first 4 commands here are not normall necessary and are only usdful if one wants to see the immprovement from a more sophistcated image mataching of backgrounds
+Note that the first 4 commands here are not normally necessary and are only useful if one wants to see the immprovement from a more sophistcated image mataching of backgrounds